• Skip to main content

 In case you get the third message, you need to take the help of DISM tool to fix the problem.

-2. On the command prompt window, type DISM /Online /Cleanup-Image /RestoreHealth and press the Enter Key.
+2. Type DISM /Online /Cleanup-Image /RestoreHealth and press the Enter Key.

 DISM Tool Windows Command Prompt